FrostedGeulleisia/touhoumonyinyang/README.md

 *(yes i know this's just a modified pokeemerald readme)*

-A work-in-progress project to re-make Touhoumon Puppet Play 1.8 using a modified pokeemerald base and improve on it.
+A Touhoumon-series romhack based on a modified fork of the Pokémon Emerald engine.

 To set up the repository, see [INSTALL.md](INSTALL.md).